cpmpercussion/homepage/_posts/2009-07-19-networked-arduino-heartbeat-sensor-supercollider.md

 type: post
 published: true
 meta: {}
+description: "I made a simple heartbeat sensor using an Arduino which sends OSC signals at each heartbeat over a network.
+I'm using the heartbeat sensor as an awesome"
 ---

 I made a simple heartbeat sensor using an Arduino which sends OSC signals at each heartbeat over a network.
 I'm using the heartbeat sensor as an awesome prop in my show